Calculating... until our next FREE Code-Along Session. Secure your spot now

 The Table Wizard can be accessed from Data > Table Wizard

 3. Give your database table a name by filling in the Name* field.
-Usually, database tables should always be singular, using PascalCasing, such as CustomerName.
+Usually, table names should always be singular, using PascalCasing, such as CustomerName.

 4. Next, click the Plus button on the right side of the screen to add fields to your database, as shown here: